Shannon Murphy

 Biography

-In the commercial space, Murphy made an immediate mark with her powerful debut spot for TENA and AMV BBDO, “#lastlonelymenopause.”
-Tackling women’s health with honest and nuanced storytelling, the film earned Gold at the British Arrows, Channel 4’s Diversity Award, and recognition from Campaign as one of the year’s Top 15 Commercials, alongside a spot on their Top 10 Directors list.
+Her additional standout projects reflect the same tonal confidence and emotional clarity.
+She directed and executive produced the opening block of Dope Girls for the BBC and Bad Wolf, and directed episodes of Killing Eve, The Power and Dave, each bridging drama and comedy with ease.
+In the commercial space, Murphy’s debut spot “#lastlonelymenopause,” for TENA and AMV BBDO, earned Gold at the British Arrows, Channel 4’s Diversity Award and recognition from Campaign as one of the year’s Top 15 Commercials, alongside a spot on their Top 10 Directors list.

-Murphy began her career in theatre, directing productions for companies including Sydney Theatre Company, Belvoir St Theatre, Griffin Theatre Company, Seymour Centre and The Old Fitzroy.
-Her feature development slate includes The Silent Patient (Plan B/Annapurna), Migrations (SunnyMarch/Anonymous Content, with Claire Foy attached), and The Prime of Miss Jean Brodie (Origin/Searchlight).
+Murphy began her career in theatre, directing productions for companies including Sydney Theatre Company, Belvoir St Theatre, Griffin Theatre Company, Seymour Centre and The Old Fitzroy, and continues to make work defined by her singular vision and authenticity.
+Her feature development slate includes The Silent Patient (Plan B/Annapurna), Migrations (SunnyMarch/Anonymous Content, with Claire Foy attached) and The Prime of Miss Jean Brodie (Origin/Searchlight).

 Shannon Murphy Signs to SMUGGLER